-This test refers to testing if two or more variables share the same probability distribution.
+This test refers to testing if two or more variables share the same probability distribution and is also supported by this online Chi Square calculator.
 The test of homogeneity is used to determine whether two or more independent samples differ in their distributions on a single variable of interest: comparing two or more groups on a categorical outcome.
 For example, one can compare the educational levels of groups of people from different cities in a country to determine if the proportions between the groups are essentially the same or if there is a statistically significant difference.
 The null hypothesis H0 is that the proportions between the groups are the same while the alternative H1 is that they are different.

 Note that upon observing a low p-value one can only say that at least one proportion is different from at least one other proportion, but we cannot say which.
 Further procedures such as Sheffe, Holm or Dunn-Bonferroni need to be deployed to select a suitable critical value for the further tests to identify pairwise significant differences.

 When technically feasible, randomization is often used to produce independent samples.